 Laura pursued her path to nursing without hesitation.
 In one year, Laura earned 60 hours of college credits, completing her Associate of Science degree in June 2021.
 She learned from her health sciences advisors that Grayson College offered a Certified Nurse Aide (CNA) program, and scholarships were available.
 So Laura reached out to the Center for Workplace Learning (CWL) and a few days later, she was a confirmed scholarship recipient for the CNA program.

-Today, Laura has successfully completed the CNA training program, and her certification exams!
-She’s done all this while she continues her pursuit of a seat in the Associate Degree Nursing program’s Spring 2022 cohort.
+By August 2021, Laura had successfully completed the CNA training program, and her certification exams!
+She’s been working as a Nursing Assistant since July (even before she completed the CNA program) and has been accepted into Grayson's Associate Degree Nursing program’s Spring 2022 cohort!

 18 applications = 16 call backs in 24 hours!

 As a scholarship recipient, Laura took the Workforce Success Skills (WSS) course, a prerequisite required for students entering a certification program, like CNA.
 In the WSS course, Laura created a resume as an aspiring nurse aide.
 Lindsay Deen, her WSS instructor, gave Laura feedback that her resume was in great shape.
 That’s all Laura needed to confidently apply for jobs even before she’d started the nurse aide training portion of her program.

 In one night, Laura applied for 18 CNA positions.
 A day later, she received 16 call backs!
 She was totally in control, determining which employers SHE wanted to call back.
 Laura decided to interview with six employers.
 Her favorite was quick to offer her a position.
 Eight days after her first application was sent, she was hired; ten days after she sent her application she was working!